cassiozen/mithryn-ttrpg/players guide.md

 ### Exploration

-- Asking questions and listening to detail is more useful than any stats, items, or skills you have.
+- Asking questions and listening to details is more useful than any stats, items, or skills you have.
 - Take the GM’s description without suspicion, but don’t shy away from seeking more information.
 - There is no single correct way forward.